deejay-sl/spring-petclinic/readme.md

 		vagrant box add usbstick/sls-demo.box --name sls-demo

 Note that whatever 'name' is given for the box in your library, that is the name that is used in a Vagrantfile to spin up an instance of that box.

-For remote sourcing, as from the VirtualBox server, `vagrant box add` works like this:

-		vagrant box add ubuntu/trusty64
+### Demo Run #1: Shell script

+#### Notes to Windows users

-** Note: On Windows machines, _provision.sh_ may have problems running due to _^M_ line endings. _dos2unix_ may be used to convert the file: **
+1. In this demo, we will be executing our shell script, provision.sh.
+On Windows machines, this script may have problems running due to _^M_ line endings. _dos2unix_ may be used to convert the file:

 	  	dos2unix provision.sh

-### Demo Run #1: Shell script
+2. You may see messages like this when starting up a VM:

+		default: Warning: Connection timeout.
+Retrying...
+		...
+		...
+		default: Warning: Remote connection disconnect.
+Retrying...
+		...
+		...

+	This should resolve itself with messages stating that a new keypair has been generated and the public key has been installed on the guest.

+3. You may see messages about symlinks not being created properly from a `tar` command on the first demo (shell script).
+We've seen these before on Windows hosts with the demo running correctly (i.e. go ahead and try), but please let us know if anything breaks.

+#### Moving on..

 First, let's get the VM running and see what's involved: